 Welcome Jayadev Acharya

 Jayadev Acharya joined the faculty of Cornell Engineering in July, 2016.
-Acharya is an assistant professor in the Department of Electrical and Computer Engineering (ECE) and a graduate field member in Computer Science (CS).
+Acharya is an assistant professor in the School of Electrical and Computer Engineering (ECE) and a graduate field member in Computer Science (CS).
 Acharya’s research interests are Information Theory, Algorithmic Statistics, and Machine Learning.
 The focus of his work is understanding and achieving the fundamental tradeoffs between resources that go into a machine learning problem.

 “You don’t want to ask SIRI a question and then have to wait a day for the perfect answer,” says Acharya.
 Acharya’s work has far broader applications than simply how quickly SIRI tells you the closest location where you can buy a new snow shovel.
 Machine learning algorithms are becoming central to many of the tasks individuals, businesses, and governments perform on desktops, laptops, smartphones, and tablets each day.
 To perform the job they are tasked with, machine learning algorithms are constrained by resources such as the amount of training data available, the memory (space) on the device, and the time required for implementation of the algorithm.
 Each of the factors involved can be adjusted.

 Acharya designs mathematical models to understand the trade-offs between these, and other resources.
 The goals are two-fold: to establish the information theoretic limits of the resource-trade-offs, and strive to achieve them.
 If a device or a system has unlimited storage, unlimited data, unlimited computation power, then these trade-offs might not be necessary.
 But if, for example, your smartphone has limited memory available and the app you are using requires lots of locally-stored data, this will have a negative effect on the overall performance of the phone.
 “Surprisingly,” says Acharya, “these trade-offs have not yet been studied very closely.”